Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-32-deep-wounds.md

 *"Yeff she iff!"* Allison managed to call, in a muffled voice.
 She was face-down in a pillow with her hands held inextricably behind her back and Xiù sitting astride her legs.

-"Hush, *Shǎguā…"* Xiù grinned down at her.
+"Hush, *Shǎguā..."* Xiù grinned down at her.

-At long last, Allison finally gave up and went limp. *"...Yeff m’m…"*
+At long last, Allison finally gave up and went limp. *"...Yeff m’m..."*

 "Good girl."

-Julian muttered something to himself that sounded like *"Fuck, that’s hot…"* and wiped his face on his towel before going to find something to make for breakfast.
+Julian muttered something to himself that sounded like *"Fuck, that’s hot..."* and wiped his face on his towel before going to find something to make for breakfast.

 "Where were we?"
 Xiù asked.
 Allison managed to turn her head enough that she was no longer breathing pillow.

 "You *are* evil, you know that right?
 We’ve created a monster."

 Xiù bent forward and nibbled her ear, which she’d found was a sure-fire way to get Allison flustered.
-"Mm-hmm…"
+"Mm-hmm..."

-Allison gasped and shivered. "*Fuck…!"*
+Allison gasped and shivered. "*Fuck...!"*

 "Relax, *Shǎguā.* You brought this on yoursel-"